mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 the seasonal spice labourers, a filtering shed and a house for any overseers or other specialists.
 Some also have more extensive accommodation for the owner and his family and servants.
-As the average spice holding is hundreds of square kilometres in size (desert land is cheap), a farm can be quite spread out, and prisoners may be able to live in luxury by breaking into an unoccupied noble’s holiday villa.
+As the average spice holding is hundreds of square kilometers in size (desert land is cheap), a farm can be quite spread out, and prisoners may be able to live in luxury by breaking into an unoccupied noble’s holiday villa.